Integration flows

 -

-Every flow starts with a single Trigger that takes data from an external source and produces ouptut to be used by the next step in the flow.
+Every flow starts with a single trigger that takes data from an external source and produces output to be used by the next step in the flow.
 The trigger is the single source of data for a flow.

 All of the other steps in a flow are used to transform that data, and action it.
 These actions may include sending data to other components, sending emails or simple HTTP responses.